semanadeinformatica/website-2021/src/data/events/talks/digital_humans.md

 ---
-title: The art, science and future of Digital humanss
+title: The art, science and future of Digital humans

 speakers:
   - name: Verónica Orvalho